 - explore the practical use of the Step Up Action Plan to safely help others or call out disrespectful behaviour

-If you would like to attend a session, express your interest by emailing the Health Promotion Unit.
+If you would like to attend a session, express your interest via the following form:

 Brief Alcohol Intervention Training (BAIT)